stendahls/Yggdrasil/README.md

 let fileURL = try imageDownloadTask.await()
 ```
 This defines a download task which will return a file URL to the downloaded data.
 Calling `.await()` starts the download request for the given URL.
 The request is executed on a background queue and the current thread is paused until the result is retrieved or an error has happened.
-Yggdrasil uses do/catch based error handling which allows to seperate the request code from the error hanlding one.
+Yggdrasil uses do/catch based error handling which allows to separate the request code from the error handling one.
 Be careful not to start tasks with `.await()` on the main thread as this would block the UI.

 Or download the same as data task: